Science Education Series

 What makes UC MSCs unique?

-Unlike embryonic stem cells, UC MSCs are not pluripotent—they cannot form every cell type.
-Their main role is to act as "conductors" of the immune system and healing response.
-They have three key features:
+Unlike embryonic stem cells, UC MSCs are not pluripotent—they do not form every cell type.
+Their primary role is to act as signaling cells that influence the immune system and healing response.
+They demonstrate three key features:

 • Paracrine signaling: They secrete growth factors that support tissue repair.

-• Low immunogenicity: They are unlikely to be rejected by the recipient's immune system.
+• Low immunogenicity: They are not rejected by the recipient's immune system.

 Signaling molecules: how MSCs communicate